hfiref0x/KDU/README.md

 + ATSZIO64 driver from ASUSTeK WinFlash utility of various versions;
 + MICSYS MsIo (WinIo) driver from Patriot Viper RGB utility of version 1.0;
 + GLCKIO2 (WinIo) driver from ASRock Polychrome RGB of version 1.0.4;
-+ EneIo (WinIo) driver from G.SKILL Trident Z Lighting Control of version 1.00.08.
++ EneIo (WinIo) driver from G.SKILL Trident Z Lighting Control of version 1.00.08;
++ WinRing0x64 driver from EVGA Precision X of version 1.0.2.0.

 More providers maybe added in the future.